CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors-events/lab/LAB.md

 - Style your application using floats.
 - Utilize at least one Google font.

-## Stretch Goal

-*As a user, I want to be able to sort my images by title or number of horns, so that my images are organized.*

-- Write a user acceptance test for this stretch goal.
-Follow the pattern used in the other features, above.
-- Add the ability for the user to sort the images by either title or by number of horns with a radio button.
-- Sort the images by one of the properties on page load.
-- Utilize at least one icon font.

 ## Submission Instructions

 - Complete your Feature Tasks for the day